 Gold originally gained importance to humans because of its appearance.
 In societies from India to Egypt, gold was used to make decorative objects and jewelry.
 Unlike silver and some other metals, gold doesn't lose its luster or tarnish when exposed to water or air.
 Some people argue that gold has no intrinsic value, that it is a barbaric relic that no longer possesses the monetary qualities of the past.

+However, many investors still recognize the value of gold and choose to invest in a Gold IRA as a way to diversify their portfolios.
 They argue that, in a modern economic environment, paper money is the preferred currency; that gold is only good as a material for making jewelry.
 Humanity has always thought of gold as an object of value, even before the invention of currency.
 People began forming tools with copper and iron tens of thousands of years ago, but gold is the oldest metal that didn't need fire, hammer, or mold to become anything.
 Iron, copper and most other metals are found in the form of mineral bodies, which require time and energy to melt.

 Let's start with the fact that gold is rare.
 Thousands of years ago, gold was a little easier to extract.
 In fact, many ancient cultures could find gold nuggets on the ground or in streams.
 As that supply of gold was collected, mining was implemented to collect more gold.